-Your first step in setting up a marketing plan is to work out your primary and secondary audience.
-Know how to market yourself to you customers before you start marketing.
-For example a preschool target audience is parents of children at preschool age; the secondary audience is family members and friends of parents who may recommend the preschool.
-Understanding your audience will help you design for them, produce content they will like and create a successful marketing plan that reaches the right people.
+For example, a preschool target audience is parents of children at preschool age; the secondary audience is family members and friends of parents who may recommend the preschool.
+Understanding your audience will help to optimize your products, services, and marketing content into a form that effectively gets your name out there.

-On the other hand, a customer in the target audience for your tattoo shop will likely spend more time on Instagram than Facebook.
+On the other hand, an older parent of, say, a college student, might spend more time on Facebook as this platform is more familiar to them.
 Focus on using Facebook for your business and engaging users that way if that’s the case.

-Great marketing doesn’t have to break the bank, there are lots of low cost examples of marketing strategies that can be very effective for small and start up businesses.
+Great marketing doesn’t have to break the bank, there are lots of low-cost marketing strategies that are very effective in getting the word out about your business.

-Blogging offers businesses many advantages, it keeps your website up to date with new and fresh content, this is good for SEO as Google likes updated content.
-From the perspective of the customer, a current blog with updated content shows that you are an active company, and that you know what you are talking about.
+Blogging offers businesses many advantages.
+It keeps your website up to date with new and fresh content, which is good for SEO as Google likes updated content.
+In addition to getting your business out there, it positions your business as an active company that knows what it’s talking about.

-Blogs can be shared through social media and can attract links which are also good for SEO.
+Blogs can be shared through social media and can attract backlinks which are also good for SEO.
 Choose content that your target audience will enjoy, something they will hopefully share and possibly link to.
-Need some blog ideas?
-Check out our 130 Blog Ideas to Rock Your Business Blog!

-As a start up business, contact your local press and show them how you are different, you can persuade them to write a piece on you raising your profile significantly in the local area.
-Even if your business is national or international, local exposure is still good exposure and links to your website from press sites will help your SEO.
+If you are a new business in town, reach out to your local press to see if they can help with getting your name out.
+Show them your value and express why you are unique.
+You may be able to get them to write a piece on you, raising your profile significantly in the local area.
+Even if your business is national or international, local exposure is still good, and links to your website from press sites will help your SEO.

-Guerrilla Marketing is all the rage with savvy marketers, the cost is low, the creativity is high and so is the return.
-Something as simple as a clever chalk drawing, it relies on word of mouth or social sharing and if done well can attract a lot of attention.
+Guerrilla marketing is all the rage with savvy marketers.
+The cost is low, the creativity is high and so is the return.
+Something as simple as a clever chalk drawing may do the trick.
+Guerrilla marketing relies heavily on word of mouth or social sharing and if done well can attract a lot of attention.

-To celebrate the start up of your business or the launch of your new website a competition can help raise awareness and also get you social followers and email addresses for email marketing.
-A simple giveaway is fun and easy to enter, choose something that would appeal to your target audience to help you get a more targeted entries.
-For a preschool, a set of preschool books by a popular author will cost less and get a better more targeted response than an iPad.
+Running a giveaway or contest is another creative way to get your business out there.
+The simpler, the better.
+Choose something that would appeal to your target audience to help you get quality entries.
+For example, for a preschool, a set of preschool books by a popular author will cost less and get a better more targeted response than an iPad.

 There are lots of ways a new business can launch a great marketing campaign without spending too much, just get in front of the right target audience, get creative and analyze your results!